ld5ehom/sns-android/README.md

 **Task 2.
 Sign Up Page**
 - **Issues** : [task-2-signup](https://github.com/ld5ehom/sns-android/tree/task-2-signup)
+- **Details** :
+  - SignUp Process Updates: State Management, Navigation, and Error Handling
+    - Added navigation functionality from LoginScreen to SignUpScreen.
+    - SignUpViewModel: State Management and Side Effects with Orbit MVI
+      - Handles the sign-up process using SignUpUseCase with Orbit MVI for state management and side effects.
+User inputs such as id, username, password, and repeatPassword are updated in the state, and any errors during the process are handled with a toast side effect.
+    - SignUpScreen Update: Added Navigation and Side-Effect Handling
+      - SignUpScreen: Integrated side-effect handling to display toast messages for errors and navigate to the login screen upon successful sign-up.
+The screen now collects user input (id, username, password) and reflects changes through the SignUpViewModel.
+    - Login Navigation Host Update
+      - Updated the navigation flow to allow users to navigate from the SignUpScreen to the LoginScreen after successful sign-up.

 **Task 3.
 Logout Page**
 - **Issues** :
+- **Details** :

 **Task 4.
 Profile Page**
 - **Issues** :